lewisleedev/nanugo/CONTRIBUTING.md

 # Contributing Guidelines

-Welcome to [Project Name]!
+Welcome to nanugo!
 We're excited that you're interested in contributing.
 Before you start, please take a moment to review the following guidelines.

 ## Getting Started